 Volunteering is a special characteristic in NGO operations and a great asset.
 It has been estimated that the monetary value of volunteering to the Finnish society is up to EUR 3 billion.
 Due to the diversity of our society, municipalities and companies are also making efforts to engage volunteers in their operations.
 Non-profit organisations contribute to the realisation of a free civic society as their operations support the State’s activities.

 On the other hand, it has also been necessary for organisations to adopt a company-based approach in their service operations.
 At EHYT, employees and volunteers work together to prevent the harm caused by substance abuse, gaming and gambling and to help people suffering from related problems.

-EHYT’s operating income in 2019 totalled approximately EUR 6.5 million, consisting of the general grant and more than 20 individual project and operating grants.
+EHYT’s operating income in 2022 totalled approximately EUR 5.9 million, consisting of the general grant and approximately 20 individual project and operating grants.